-You have received this document, which will be used during the two-day course.
+You have received this document, which will be used during the half-day training programme.
 The document contains the main developments of international human rights law since the San Francisco Conference in 1945.
 It tries to give you an overview of the purpose and the mandate of relevant UN commissions and bodies as well as the main international human rights instruments relevant to your professional work.
-The information has been compiled in a way to enable you to become familiar with these international human rights instruments that are necessary for the promotion and protection of human rights in the Republic of Indonesia.
+The information has been compiled in a way to enable you to become familiar with these international human rights instruments that are necessary for the promotion and protection of human rights.

-It is hoped that the two-day workshop will help you to become familiar with international human rights standards that are crucial for the ongoing efforts of the Government of the Republic of Indonesia on good governance and the rule of law.
+It is hoped that the workshop will help you to become familiar with international human rights standards that are crucial for the ongoing efforts of the Royal Thai Government on good governance and the rule of law.